 Each dot represents a 1000rpm increase starting at 1000rpm and ending at 6000rpm, a typical operating range for a pushrod v8.
 You can see at 6000rpm, the turbo will not provide enough airflow.
 Even though this turbo was designed for a lot of power, it was clearly intended to be used on small displacement engines which would require more pressure for a given flow.

 So what is actually happening inside the turbo when it is run beyond the choke line?
 I don’t actually know whats going on at the micro level, but I do know that the velocity of the air inside the compressor reaches sonic speed (mach), and the compressor blades can only move air when its below sonic.
-Most likely, when the air becomes sonic, the it extremely turbulent which creates vibrations and heat, but the compressor blades are not actually moving any more air.
-This is the limit of flow.
+Most likely, when the air becomes sonic, it is extremely turbulent which creates vibrations and heat, but the compressor blades are not actually moving any more air.
+This is the limit of flow, at this point, spinning the compressor faster does not move any more air and instead just creates heat.

 Furthermore, since boost is so efficient at making power, increasing the boost on a large displacement engine is going to make so much power where its going to become impractical.
 The spool up on the turbo is also going to be so fast that the amount of torque created might also become damaging.
 The engine internals can only take so much!